Eko-Refugium/DNAbyte/docs/pipeline-architecture.md

 **Conceptual Purpose**: Map binary to quaternary DNA alphabet while adding error resilience or any other required additions.

-This tep provides the input for the `NucleobaseCode` data class.
+This step provides the input for the `NucleobaseCode` data class.

 **Modularity**: Plugins in added in the `encoding/` folder and implement `encode()`, `decode()` and `processing()` methods in a file that must be named `encode.py`.
-The reason why the encofing plugin contains all three is beacuse these are intertwied. `encode()` turns the binary string given into the quartarny code and if needed the assembly structure.
-Additional error correction methods that are more general that can be used in encodings are stored in `error_corretion`.
+The reason why the encoding plugin contains all three is because these are intertwined. `encode()` turns the binary string given into the quaternary code and if needed the assembly structure.
+Additional error correction methods that are more general that can be used in encodings are stored in `error_correction`.
 These can be e.g. fountain codes.

 ---